mkounkel/SEDFit/README.md

 - x.flux: nested array of the raw fluxes for all of the stars provided by the model (i.e., not scaled by distance, radius, av, etc)
 - x.fx: nested array of the fitted model fluxes for all of the stars
 - x.f: array of the co-added fluxes for all of the model fitted fluxes
-- x.grid_table: list of the spectral parameters for the available synthetic models; inputs cannot be outside of their range
+- x.grid_table: list of the spectral parameters for the available synthetic models; if inputs are outside of their range, a blackbody is used instead